source4societyorg/SCEPTER-Core/README.md

 This project makes use of the [Serverless Framework](http://serverless.com)

+If you are running the commands via powershell, be sure to install the windows-build-tools with the following command:

+    npm install --global --production windows-build-tools

 ## Setup

 To setup, fork this repository and then clone onto your machine.
 We recommend using the --recursive flag.
 Alternatively you can clone the repository directly and then change the remote to point to your (empty) project repository.
 Here is an example: